-For chronic diarrhea, it is essential to seek veterinary help to identify and deal with the underlying cause.
+For chronic diarrhea, it is essential that you take your dog to the vet for a checkup to identify and deal with the underlying cause.

 Take your dog to the vet immediately if: